D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Security Anonymity Analysis and Countermeasures

-This analysis is applicable to D-LNBot as well.
+$\bullet$ \textit{Payment Flow Timing Analysis for Detecting the Botmaster:} Our original analysis for this attack in \cite{kurt2020lnbot} is applicable to D-LNBot as well.
 A similar topology can be created around a captured C\&C server in an attempt to reveal the sender of the payments.
 However, the senders are already known by the C\&C server; i.e., the neighboring C\&C servers.
 So, doing this timing analysis to try to find the botmaster will be pointless as s/he is never involved in the process.
 Only case where this might be useful is applying the analysis to the C\&C server that initially receives the command from the botmaster.
 However, even in that case, C\&C server will only receive a single payment for each command which will make the timing analysis impracticable as the analysis requires the C\&C server to receive a number of payments to possibly provide useful information.

 $\bullet$ \textit{Poisoning Attack:} In LNBot, another effective way to attack the botnet is through message poisoning.
 Basically, once a C\&C server is compromised, its LN public key will be known.
 Using the public key, one can send payments to the C\&C server at the right time to corrupt the messages sent by the botmaster.
 There is currently no authentication mechanism that can be used by the botmaster to prevent this issue without being exposed.
 Recall that the commands are encoded into a series of payments and when an attacker sends a different character during a command transmission, it will corrupt the syntax and thus eventually the command will not have any effect on the corresponding mini-botnet.
 The right time will be decided by watching the payments and packets arriving at the C\&C server.
 The disadvantage of this, however, is that one needs to pay for those payments.
 Nonetheless, this can be an effective way to continue engaging with the botmaster for detection purposes rather than just shutting down the C\&C server while rendering any attack impossible.